excid3/rails/guides/source/getting_started.md

 ### Adding Log Out

-To log out of the application, we can add a button to the top of `app/views/layouts/application.html.erb` to show it on every page.
+To log out of the application, we can add a button to the top of `app/views/layouts/application.html.erb`.
+This layout is where you put HTML that you want to include in every page like a header or footer.

 Add a small `<nav>` section inside the `<body>` with a link to Home and a Log out button.